 Many pinball machines will still give tens of points for some actions, though this is less for scoring purposes and more for the match after Game Over that ostensibly gives the player a 10% chance of a free game.

 Even this is an illusion - operator menus for many pinball games have settings for how often to give free games for score matches.
 These can be set by individual percentages.
 Some pinball games appear to give you multiple numbers to match - Joker's Wild!, for example, appears to give you five different numbers to match, giving the appearance of a 50 percent chance of getting a free game.
 Funny how players still don't seem to get them every other time...

-Many Sonic (a former pinball manufacturer in Spain) pins have 100 as the minimum possible scoring unit instead of 10 like almost any other pin from the The Seventies and onward.
+Many pinball games from Spain manufacturer Sonic have 100 as the minimum possible scoring unit, instead of 10 like most other pins from The Seventies and onward.
 The matches on them are also three digits (000 to 900).

 Somebody coded Psycho Pinball wrong; no good pinball game should have a Score Cap.
 The score loops back to zero after 999,999,990 - you can count the billions in your head, but it's not the same.
 (Looping the jackpots on the Trick Or Treat table is the easiest way to get there.)